Haptein/powerplan/README.md

 ## Usage

 ```
-usage: cpuauto [-h] [-l] [-s] [-p PROFILE] [-r] [-b] [--uninstall] [-v]
+usage: cpuauto [-h] [-l] [-s] [-p PROFILE] [-r] [-b] [--daemon] [--uninstall] [-v]

 Automatic CPU power configuration control.

 optional arguments:
   -h, --help            show this help message and exit
   -l, --list            list profiles and exit
-  -s, --status          show system status, won't apply profiles if another instance is already running
+  -s, --status          display system status periodically
   -p PROFILE, --profile PROFILE
-                        activate a given profile and exit
+                        activate the specified profile and exit
-  -r, --reload          hot-reload profiles
+  -r, --reload          enable config file hot-reloading
-  -b, --benchmark       Stresses CPU and records power/performance metrics to a csv file
+  -b, --benchmark       stresses CPU and records power/performance metrics to a csv file
+  --daemon              install and enable cpuauto as a daemon (systemd)
   --uninstall           uninstall program
   -v, --version         show program version and exit
 ```

+### Main modes:
+**default mode:**
+cpuauto will periodically monitor cpu temps, runnining processes, and charging state to switch between the  profiles specified in /etc/cpuauto.toml.

+**--daemon:**
+cpuauto will install and enable itself as a systemd daemon.
+It runs exactly as if no arguments were provided, at boot time.

+**--status**
+cpuauto displays system configuration periodically.
+It will also apply such configurations (active mode) unless an instance of cpuauto is already running (monitor mode).

+**--profile**
+Single profile activation mode.
+Useful if you'd rather define profiles and switch between them manually.

+**--reload**
+Enable hot-reloading the configuration file.
+Usefull for trying out different profile paremeters.

 ## Config guide
-Configuring a profile is simple with the [toml](https://github.com/toml-lang/toml#example) format, these are the following configurable properties for profiles:
+The configuration is located in **/etc/cpuauto.toml**.
+A DEFAULT profile is included and is defined with parameters specific to your machine's CPU.
+Creating your own profiles (or editing the DEFAULT one) is simple with the [toml](https://github.com/toml-lang/toml#example) format.
+The parameters:

 - **turbo:** Turbo boost/core on or off.
 - **cores_online:** Number of physical cores online.